rebel47/rebel47/README.md

 ### Hey there 👋
 ```
-I'm Ayaz, a self-taught programmer.
-I love making websites, tools and exploring new technologies.
+Hi, I'm Mohammad Ayaz Alam, a passionate Data Scientist with expertise in Python, Machine Learning, AI, and web development.
+I have experience in business development, web development, and a variety of data-driven projects.

 ```